Sustainability Fellowships

 What is the Sustainability Fellowship?

-The Sustainability Fellowship pairs exceptional UNH undergraduate students and post-baccalaureates (recent grads and grad students) from UNH with municipal, educational, corporate, and non-profit partners to work on transformative sustainability projects.
+The Sustainability Fellowship pairs exceptional UNH undergraduate students and post-baccalaureates (recent grads and grad students) with municipal, educational, corporate, and non-profit partners to work on transformative sustainability projects.
 Don’t think your field of study connects with sustainability?
 Rethink that.
 We define sustainability broadly – as framed by the UN 17 Sustainable Development Goals.
 Each summer, Fellows undertake challenging sustainability projects that are designed to create an immediate impact, offer an extraordinary learning experience, and foster meaningful collaboration.
 While working with their mentors and host organizations, Fellows are supported by their Fellowship peers as well as an active network of partner organizations, alumni, and the UNH team, as they emerge as the next generation of sustainability leaders.

 *International students who are currently enrolled at UNH are welcome and encouraged to apply.